puneetjhingan/Devops-System-Scripts/README.md

 ## Folder Structure

-├── python-scripts/ # Python-based system health and automation scripts ├── linux-scripts/ # Shell scripts for Linux system management and automation └── README.md # Project overview and usage instructions
+├── linux-scripts/ # Shell scripts for Linux system management and automation ├── python-scripts/ # Python-based system health and automation scripts └── README.md # Project overview and usage instructions
 ---

 ## Getting Started with Python 3 in VS Code

-1. Install Python 3** on your system if not already installed.
+1. Install Python 3 on your system if not already installed.

 2. Open the project folder in VS Code.

-3. Select the Python 3 interpreter (virtual environment recommended):
+3. Select the Python 3 interpreter (Recommended):

    - Open the Command Palette with ctrl + backtick
    - Search for and select **Python: Select Interpreter**